LeapLabTHU/AdaFocusV2/Experiments on ActivityNet, FCVID and Mini-Kinetics/README.md

 To get all training commands, please refer to `scripts/train.sh`

-## Pretrained Models
+## Pre-trained Models

 We provide pre-trained models for multiple patch sizes and datasets.
+All pre-trained models are available at [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/5f686486750f4cf6a11a/) / [Google Drive]()

 ### ActivityNet